isrkan/Competitive_Price_Intelligence/README.md

-# Supermarket price analysis
+# Competitive Price Intelligence

-This repository contains various Jupyter notebooks that analyze prices in supermarkets using various data science techniques.
-The codes here are intended for research use and may be helpful in identifying competitors, forecasting prices and imputing missing data.
+This repository contains code for a competitive price intelligence system.
+It includes ML packages for competitor identification and price forecasting, as well as a Flask application for demonstrating the models.
+The codes here are intended for research and may be helpful for analyzing supermarket prices.

+## Overview
+This project provides a suite of tools for competitive price intelligence in the retail sector.
+It is designed to help researchers, policy-makers and businesses understand their competitive landscape, predict price trends, and make data-driven pricing decisions.
+The repository is organized into three main components: Jupyter notebooks, machine learning packages and a Flask web application.

-## Contents
+## Features

-- Identifying competitors: This notebook uses dimension reduction techniques together with clustering methods to identify distinct clusters within the data and identify competitors.
-- Price forecasting: This notebook explores the use of deep learning methods to forecast prices for a given product.
+- Jupyter notebooks used for research and exploratory data analysis.
+These notebooks cover various topics, including:
+    - Identifying competitors
-- Price imputation and interpolation: This notebook uses deep learning methods to impute and interpolate missing prices in the dataset.
+    - Price imputation and interpolation
+    - Price forecasting
-- Multi-class classification of promotion description: This notebook uses various machine learning algorithms to classify different types of promotions based on their description.
+    - Multi-class classification of promotion descriptions
-- Estimating the determinants of food prices: This notebook analyzes the factors impacting food prices using regression analysis.
+    - Estimating the determinants of food prices
-- Assessing promotion impact on competitors: This notebook evaluates the effect of promotions on competitor price reductions using A/B testing and one-Way ANOVA.
+    - Assessing promotion impact on competitors
-- Competitor's promotion prediction: This notebook uses various ensemble methods to predict promotion strategies of competitors.
+    - Competitor's promotion prediction
+- ML packages:
+    - Automated competitor identification using dimensionality reduction and clustering.
+    - Price imputation for handling missing data in time-series and price forecasting using deep learning models.
+- A web interface for interacting with the models.
+- Comprehensive API documentation and examples.

-### Data Sources
+## Data Sources

-The prices data used in this repository were collected from supermarkets in Israel.
+The pricing data used in this repository was collected from supermarkets in Israel and is made publicly available under the 'Price Transparency Law'.

-### Additional Notes
+## Additional Notes
 - Additional analysis and visualization may be added in the future to further explore the data.
-- The code is well-commented and documented, providing explanations and context for each step of the analysis.